wilfredogao/Storm-Predictor/README.md

 ## Installation
 -------
-To use the Storm Predictor applicaiton, follow these installation steps:
+To use the Storm Predictor application, follow these installation steps:

 1. Clone the repository to your local machine:
 ```bash